 In regard to medication management, what are some best practices for traveling with medication for mental health medications?

 Dr. Nathan: Certain destinations may have limits on the amount or type of medication a traveler can bring into the country.
 Travelers are typically allowed to have a 30-day supply of prescription medications.
 Scheduled substances such as ADHD medications (Adderall, Ritalin, Concerta), anxiety medications (Xanax, Ativan, Valium), and pain medications (oxycodone, hydrocodone) are frequently banned or severely restricted in many countries.
+Some countries also do not allow psychotropic medications, which encompasses many mental health-related medications.
 Travelers who take these medications need to check with each country’s respective embassy prior to travel.
 Medications should be in their original prescribed containers and should be packed in carry-on luggage.
 Travelers should carry a copy of the prescription for each medication, along with a letter from their healthcare provider that includes their name, a list of their medications and dosages, and the reason for taking the medication.
 If travel plans to a country that does not allow those medications are known, the traveler can work with their mental health provider to try alternative methods of managing their condition.

 If a traveler has had anxiety in the past but hasn’t had any recent episodes, should they still incorporate plans for addressing potential challenges into their pre-travel preparations—especially with COVID (and its variants) in the picture?